Wildlife Veterinary Projects & Experiences

 Darting and capturing wild animals

 One of the common challenges you’ll experience as a wildlife vet volunteer in Africa is the need to sedate wild animals before working on them.
 Anybody who’s tried to approach a 2,000kg rhino in a state of distress will tell you it’s not a very good idea!
-As a volunteer vet, you’ll find out how to safely dart wild animals as well as learning about the sedative drugs used for the task.
+As a volunteer vet, you’ll find out how to safely dart wild animals as well as learn about the sedative drugs used for the task.

 In South Africa, only veterinarians have the training and licence to handle these drugs and the dart guns that deliver the correct dosage.
 This means darting is a core skill for the wildlife vets we work with and they’re world leaders in the capture and relocation of animals.
 If you’re interested in learning more about this part of wildlife veterinary practice, you couldn’t find a better set of tutors.